BKNorton/ItemInventoryApp/README.md

             "type": "OE-254"
           }

+### How to view Items
-   5. Click on Get for Items
+   1. Click on Get for Items
-   6. Copy the Items Id from any Item
+   2. Copy the Items Id from any Item

+### How to add a Checkout to an Item and look up an Items Checkout History
-   7. Click on Post for Checkout
+   1. Click on Post for Checkout

           {
             "itemId": {item id you just copied},